Myth Busting The FODMAP Diet - Part 2

 If you experience some of the symptoms discussed in this blog, it is worthwhile contacting your Growlife Medical GP to investigate the cause and come up with a suitable solution!

-If you are newly diagnosed with IBS, we strongly recommend getting in touch with our dietitian to assist you in optimising your diet while minimising your symptoms.
+If you are newly diagnosed with IBS, we strongly recommend getting in touch with a dietitian to assist you in optimising your diet while minimising your symptoms.

 If you are diagnosed with IBS and are trying to navigate the ‘ins and outs’ of the FODMAP diet, please use the summary of high and low FODMAP foods.
 For a more extensive and comprehensive understanding, a really useful tool to help you identify trigger foods is the “Monash University FODMAP Diet” app.